edoardottt/edovshitler/README.md

       pyinstaller --onefile game.py

 (The .exe is into /dist)

+All the files you see in dist folder except the executable file are mandatory (images and script used by .exe file)

 It can run on Windows 10 | 8.1 | 8 | 7 | Vista

 --------------------------